isrusin/CBcalc/new_readme.md

 __ID__ is a sequence name, __Site__ is a target word (or pattern), __Observed__ is a number of word occurrences in the sequence, __Expected (X)__ is the expected number of word occurrences estimated with method X, __Ratio (X)__ is the ratio of the __Observed__ to the __Expected (X)__, __Total__ is a value very likes sequence length but corrected by word length (the sequence is treated as a linear one).
 The number and the order of __Expected__ and __Ratio__ columns are determined by the number and the order of correcponding options of the command line.

 ## Web-interface
-[Web-interface](http://mouse.belozersky.msu.ru/tools/cbcalc) could be used for single sequence requests.
+[Web-interface](http://mouse.belozersky.msu.ru/tools/cbcalc) could be used for single-sequence requests.

 ## Requirements
 * Python 2.7